 Vireshni is interested in supporting people to engage in meaningful activities by enhancing hand function.

-Ellen is an Associate Hand Therapist and joined the Hand Institute team in May 2017.
+Ellen is a registered Hand Therapist and joined the Hand Institute team in May 2017.
 She qualified from Auckland University of Technology in 2007 with a Bachelor of Health Science in Occupational Therapy.
 Since graduating she has worked in general and neurological rehabilitation in both hospital and community settings.
 Ellen has overseas experience having worked in the United Kingdom for three years.
-She is currently working towards becoming a Registered Hand Therapist and is completing a Masters of Health Practice specialising in rehabilitation.
+She recently completed a Master of Health Practice specialising in rehabilitation.

 Julie is originally from the United Kingdom.
 She moved to New Zealand with her family in 2015.
 Julie qualified as an Occupational Therapist at Liverpool University in 1995.
 Since then she has worked in various hospitals in the National Health Service in the UK.
 Julie decided to specialise in hand therapy in the UK at Leeds Teaching Hospital in the Hands and Plastics Reconstructive Surgery Department.
 She took a break from practice to raise 2 children before immigrating to New Zealand.
 Since moving to Auckland she has worked at North Shore Hospital in the Emergency Department and on the acute Medical and Orthopaedic wards.
 She is currently studying at AUT to become a Registered New Zealand Hand Therapist.